Bigdata-com/bigdata-risk-analyzer/README.md

 There is a very simple UI available @ `http://localhost:8000/` where you can set your parameters and receive an easy-to-read summary of the analysis.

 ### Programmatically
+The risk analysis API works asynchronously.
+You first submit a request to start the analysis, then check the status periodically until completion.

+#### Step 1: Submit Risk Analysis Request
-You can generate report for a universe of companies by sending a POST request to the `/risk-analysis` endpoint with the required parameters.
-For example, using `curl`:
+Send a POST request to the `/risk-analysis` endpoint with the required parameters.
+This will return a `request_id` and queue the analysis for processing:

 ```bash
 curl -X 'POST' \
   'http://localhost:8000/risk-analysis' \